moberhofer/rpi-rt-kernel/README.md

 ## How to build the `sdcard` image

 Clone this repository and run `make`.
 It will create a folder `build` with a zipped sdcard image.
 Default values:
-- linux kernel version 6.6 (you may change it inside `Dockerfile`)
+- linux kernel version 6.6.36 (you may change it inside `Dockerfile`).
+Must be the same as most recent raspberry pi OS Kernel
-- a compatible rt patch needs to be downloaded from `https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/`
+- a compatible rt patch will be downloaded from `https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/`
 - the latest raspbian image is downloaded from `https://downloads.raspberrypi.org/raspios_lite_arm64/images/`
 - building by default an image compatible with pi3, pi4, pi400, piCM3, and piCM4.
+- building with 4 threads by default.
+You may change it inside 'Dockerfile': make -j4 ... (change 4 to number of available cores of your machine)

 you can run `make [platform]` where `platform` is either `Pi1`, `Pi2`, `PiZero`, `PiCM1`, `Pi3`, `Pi4i`, `Pi400`, `PiZero2`, `PiCM3`, or `PiCM4`.